iMike78/nest-mini-drop-in-pcb/README.md

 ---

 > ⚠️ Flashing via USB-C requires disconnecting the main 14V power input.
 See silkscreen note on PCB for details.

+## License

+This project is licensed under the [CERN Open Hardware License Version 2 - Strongly Reciprocal (CERN-OHL-S v2)] Any modified version of this hardware must also be distributed under the same license.